scateu/tsv_edl.vim/README.B_Roll.md

 It works in `tsv2fcpxml` now.

- - [ ] Support in tsv2roughcut
+ - [ ] B-Roll support in tsv2roughcut
- - [X] Only supported in Davinci Resolve.
-FCPX doesn't work.
+ - [X] Supported in Davinci Resolve.
+ - [X] FCPX Support
  - [ ] FPS conform
+ - [X] Still image as both B roll and A roll works in Davinci Resolve
+   - [ ] But doesn't work in FCPX, and will crash it.
+Gap is needed.

 # FCPXML samples